Wild Life Forest Preschool at Earth Native

 We know that Bastrop can be a far drive for some, but our school's campus is amazing and the perfect canvas for this program.
 We are fully committed to helping facilitate parent carpooling.
-We already have families enrolled in this coming school year coming from various parts of Austin, Cedar Creek, Cedar Park, Elgin, Giddings, San Marcos, Paige, Smithville, Bastrop, Red Rock, New Braunfels, Manor, Leander & Dale.
+We already have families enrolled in this coming school year coming from various parts of Austin, Cedar Creek, Cedar Park, Elgin, Giddings, San Marcos, Paige, Smithville, Bastrop, Red Rock, La Grange, Manor, Martindale & Dale.

 PARENT TESTIMONIALS CONTINUED

 "My daughter is tiny for her age -- she's below the first percentile.
 In fact, she's below the .5% percentile!
 But when I see her on the playground with peers who are not Earth Native kids, she has twice their physical confidence.Her legs and arms may be much smaller than theirs, but she climbs higher and with sure footing.
 At her swim class, the instructor commented that she'd never seen a preschooler get the straight leg kick this fast.
 And after just 3 classes, she was already able to swim short distances -- and ready to take it to the next level.There's no question that her physical confidence and willingness to embrace challenges come from her experiences at Earth Native.
 (It's certainly not genetic!)
 Mr. Britt creates an environment that's challenging, fun, and above all supportive.
 And that sets the tone for the kids, too, who support and encourage one another.
 They feel more like a tight-knit family than a preschool class.
 She comes home every day covered in dirt and with stories of adventure and discovery.
 She undoubtedly knows more about the local flora and fauna than anyone else in the family.
 And she's always happy.
 It's more than worth the 50-minute drive we make to get there" - Juliana W.